Skip to main content

 Types of Balance Sheet Accounts

-The Settings -> Balance page will be where you manage all items in your Chart of Accounts that are not Incomes or Expenses.
-At the highest level, Ambrook has two kinda of Balance Sheet Accounts
+The Balances page, accessible from the left panel in Ambrook, will be where you manage all items in your Chart of Accounts that are not Incomes or Expenses.
+At the highest level, Ambrook has two kinds of Balance Sheet Accounts

 Connected Accounts